Compensation Data

 Mizuho Securities Compensation Overview

-Mizuho Securities offers middle-market compensation reflecting its Japanese parent bank heritage and US platform growth.
+Mizuho Securities offers middle-market compensation reflecting its Japanese parent bank heritage and the materially expanded US M&A advisory and restructuring franchise added through the December 2023 acquisition of Greenhill & Co. (operating as 'Mizuho | Greenhill').
 Base salaries are competitive with middle-market US peers, while bonuses reflect Mizuho's position as a growing international player.
-The firm has sector strength in Japanese corporate M&A, cross-border financings, and leveraged finance, where bonuses can reach the higher end of ranges.
+The firm has sector strength in Japanese corporate M&A, cross-border financings, and leveraged finance, plus the Greenhill-derived M&A and restructuring practice.
 Mizuho's culture blends Japanese formality with US banking norms, emphasizing relationship building and process rigor.
-Analysts interested in Asia-focused banking or Japanese corporate clients find the platform unique.
+Analysts interested in Asia-focused banking, Japanese corporate clients, or building careers in M&A advisory and restructuring find the combined platform unique.
 Exit opportunities include corporate development at multinational companies and regional private equity.

 Frequently Asked Questions